hikchoi/cerebrarium/vault/cerebrarium.language.english.vocab.md

 - Prodigious
     - Extremely great in ability, amount, or strength.
     - _She wrote a truly prodigious number of novels._
-- Tether to reality / tether on reality
+- Tether to reality / tether on reality.
-    -
+- Burning a hole in one's pocket
+    - Very eager to spend as soon as possible.